Make Me Happier: Evoking Emotions Through Image Diffusion Models: Method

-Directly inputting a single-word prompt like ``[Target Emotion]" into existing text-to-image editing models proves ineffective due to their limited emotional understanding and reasoning capabilities.
+\textbf{EmoPair-Generated Subset (EPGS).} To address the lack of emotional cues in the Ip2p dataset, we create the EPGS subset using emotionally rich images from EmoSet \cite{yang2023emoset}.
+However, EmoSet lacks paired images with consistent scenes and target emotions, and it does not include text editing instructions.
+Single-word prompts like ``[Target Emotion]" prove ineffective in existing text-to-image models due to their limited emotional reasoning.
 Single-emotion terms lack specificity, resulting in varied interpretations depending on the context of source images.
-For instance, enhancing an image for excitement can vary significantly based on context, such as prompting a happy smile for a person or adding fireworks to the sky for a landscape.
-Thus, to ensure accurate image pair generation, we created 50 general instructions, agnostic of source images, to prompt transitions to desired emotions across 8 categories using GPT-3 \cite{brown2020GPT3}.
-Human annotators then ranked these instructions per emotion category based on efficacy and retained the top ten.
-Next, the pre-trained Ip2p model manipulated EmoSet source images using these selected instructions to generate target images.
+For instance, enhancing an image for excitement can vary significantly based on context, such as having a happy smile on a person or adding fireworks to the sky for a landscape.
+Thus, to generate accurate image pairs, we develop 50 general instructions for transitioning to desired emotions of 8 categories using GPT-3 \cite{brown2020GPT3}.
+Human annotators rank these instructions, keeping the top ten per emotion.
+The pre-trained Ip2p model then uses these instructions to manipulate EmoSet source images, resulting in 6,949 high-quality image pairs after quality control measures.
+To ensure the quality of the generated images, we have human annotators providing corrections for some results (see \textbf{Sec S1}).

-We employ the following selection criteria to control the quality of generated image pairs: (1) Using our emotion predictor $\mathcal{P}$, we analyze the generated images and only select those with a Top-1 classification confidence over 90\% for the target emotions.
-(2) To ensure the preservation of similar scene structures, we utilize Structural Similarity Index (SSIM) \cite{wang2004SSIM} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018LPIPS} for filtering the remaining outcomes.
-SSIM measures structural similarity between images, while LPIPS quantifies perceptual differences.
-Specifically, we require the generated images $\hat{x}$ and the source image $x$ to meet the conditions below: 0.3 < SSIM($x$, $\hat{x}$) < 0.6 and LPIPS($x$, $\hat{x}$) > 0.1.
-Ultimately, the EPGS subset retains 6,949 image pairs.